BarisAlbayrakIEEE/StructuralAnalysis/README.md

 She would click on a panel from the OETV and set the side stiffeners.
 At this point, two combobox widgets shall exist allowing her to select the side stiffeners.
 Each combobox widget shall list all of the stiffeners generated by the importer.
-Hence, the UI requests the list of the stiffeners from the system.
+Hence, the UI requests the list of the stiffeners from the CS.

 The last function, calculate_properties, applies to some of the SCs those having a behaviour.
 In other words, this function represents a behavioural design pattern.